HLTech/SqlEventStore4J/README.md

 eventVersioningStrategy.registerEvent(OrderPlaced.class, "OrderPlaced");
 ```

-In this strategy every event exists only in latest version so that the application code has to support only one version of the event.
+In this strategy every event exists only in latest version, so that the application code has to support only one version of the event.
 The mapping strategy is based on three simple principles:
 - When attribute exists on both json and class then set the value from json
 - When attribute exists on json but not on class then do nothing
 - When attribute exists on class but not in json then set default value

-This strategy is recommended when you have a multiple instance of your application running at the same time because it supports backward and forward compatibility.
+This strategy is recommended when you have a multiple instance of your application running at the same time, because it supports backward and forward compatibility.
 Be aware that it also has one important and annoying drawback.
 You are no longer allowed to rename event attribute.
 What you can do when attribute name is no longer valid, is:
 - add new attribute with valid name and support both attributes